Medvekoma has been a fan of many movie and video game franchises ever since he first watched the Star Wars trilogy during his early years.

-If you don't want to be just a medical officer, then take up the name of the character portrayed by internet's favorite Sir Patrick Stewart.
+If you don't want to be just a medical officer, then take up the name of the character portrayed by the internet's favorite, Sir Patrick Stewart.
 Maybe if you are lucky and if the Bethesda developers are generous, you'll have a mothership (zeta?) to command.

 Bernard Quatermass is a fictional scientist created by BBC for the show The Quatermass Experiment in which he confronts evil aliens threatening humanity.

 Another presidential name ripe for the taking, especially for those who love free markets.
 No, sadly Thatcher is not on the list.
 Maybe some Bethesda employees hail from the north of England?
 Who knows.